Jinntec/fore-docs/content/elements/actions/load/_index.md

 Content may be loaded from `url` or be specified inline surrounded with a `template` element.

+If the HTML being loaded contains a `fx-fore` element it will be extracted from the page and used as content to be inserted.

 ## Attributes

 | Name      | Description                                  | default |